LeonAchata/LeonAchataS/README.md

   </table>
 </div>

-## Áreas de Especialización
+## Areas of Expertise

-- **RAG (Retrieval-Augmented Generation):** diseño e implementación de pipelines para recuperación semántica y enriquecimiento de respuestas de LLMs.
+- **RAG (Retrieval-Augmented Generation):** Design and implementation of pipelines for semantic retrieval and enrichment of LLM responses.
-- **Desarrollo de chatbots inteligentes y agentes conversacionales** Con LangChain, LangGraph, Ollama y LlamaIndex, integrando modelos locales y en la nube.
+- **Development of intelligent chatbots and conversational agents** with LangChain, LangGraph, Ollama, and LlamaIndex, integrating local and cloud models.
-- **Pipelines de Machine Learning** Para análisis de datos, entrenamiento, fine-tuning y despliegue de modelos.
+- **Machine Learning pipelines** for data analysis, training, fine-tuning, and model deployment.
-- **Sistemas de extracción de información estructurada** desde documentos no estructurados (PDFs, facturas, pólizas, etc.)
+- **Structured information extraction systems** from unstructured documents (PDFs, invoices, policies, etc.)
-- **Integración de sistemas ML/AI con bases de datos relacionales y vectoriales** (PostgreSQL, MongoDB, FAISS, Pinecone).
+- **Integration of ML/AI systems with relational and vector databases** (PostgreSQL, MongoDB, FAISS, Pinecone).
-- **Despliegue e integración en producción mediante Docker, Kubernetes y prácticas de CI/CD.**
+- **Production deployment and integration using Docker, Kubernetes, and CI/CD practices.**
 ---

-## Formación y Certificaciones
+## Education and Certifications

-Actualmente estoy profundizando mis conocimientos en **entornos cloud y despliegue de soluciones escalables de inteligencia artificial**.
-Estoy preparando la certificación:
+I'm currently deepening my knowledge in **cloud environments and deployment of scalable artificial intelligence solutions**.
+I'm preparing for certification:

-- **AWS Certified Generative AI Developer - Professional** *(En preparación)*
+- **AWS Certified Generative AI Developer - Professional** *(In preparation)*

-Certificaciones completadas:
+Completed certifications:

 - ✅ **IBM Data Analyst**
 - ✅ **IBM Machine Learning**